BritishGeologicalSurvey/etlhelper/docs/index.rst

    :target: https://pypi.org/project/etlhelper
 .. image:: https://img.shields.io/pypi/dm/etlhelper?label=Downloads%20pypi

-**etlhelper** is a Python ETL library to simplify data transfer into and out of databases.
+ETLHelper is a Python ETL library to simplify data transfer into and out of databases.

 .. note::  There are a number of breaking changes planned for ``etlhelper`` version 1.0.
-Please pin the version number in your dependency list to avoid disruption and watch the project on GitHub for notification of new releases (in Custom section).
+Please pin the version number in your dependency list to avoid disruption and watch the project on GitHub for notification of new releases.

 .. toctree::
    :maxdepth: 3